Link Search Menu Expand Document

 )

-To keep the the default mapping rule alongside with your own rules write:
+To keep the default mapping rule alongside with your own rules write:

 func CustomMatcher(key string) (string, bool) {